 A Native American Wonder of the “New World”

 I have heard a lot about the V-Bar-V Heritage Site.
 This Heritage Site surely ranks as one of the top Native American Wonders of the “New World”.
 We can learn an awful lot about their culture, customs, history and heritage.
 The Summer Solstice was upon us, so this was an opportunity to see this site and how the sunlight affected the shadows on the petroglyphs.
 It isn’t far off the I-17.
 You take the same exit you would to go to Sedona from Phoenix.
 The only difference is that you go right rather than left.
-Go to this site and enlarge the google map to get a better directions.

 This picture diagrams some of the petroglyphs and rocks that were strategically placed to create specific shadows as the sun moved through the seasons.
 These pictures were taken before the shadows creeped up the rocks so as to create the stream of light with the 2 rocks that were pushed out to form the shadows.